lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

-Our weak support for arithmetic may seem odd when our research community was aware that the real numbers had been [formalised in AUTOMATH]({% post_url 2022-06-22-Why-formalise %}), but we didn't seem to need them.
+Our weak support for arithmetic may seem odd when our research community was aware that the real numbers had been [formalised in AUTOMATH]({% post_url 2022-06-22-Why-formalise %}), but we didn't seem to want them.
+To many, we were still a joke.
 This was about to change.

 ### 1995–2005: Proof assistants come of age